meirilia/dotfiles/README.md

 __I use NixOS now !!!__

-i will tidy it up soon (im too lazy)
+For now, i use gnome.
+But might try Hyprland later if it cooks enough.